 credits : The Fulton Theatre

-On the 27th March 2015, most European schools are closed.
-It's Easter sesason.
-But you can still talk about Theatre after the school break.
+On the 27th March 2015, most of European schools are closed.
+It's Easter season.
+But you can always introduce Theatre after the school break.

 Theatre in education is used to encourage effective learning in schools.
 It calls for careful consideration of the audience's age and requirements in order to engage them and get the message across.